-In John 16:33 Jesus reminds us that trouble happens in life.
-“But take heart!
+In John 16:33 Jesus reminds us that trouble in life is to be expected.
+Yet, Jesus continues with these encouraging words: “But take heart!
 I have overcome the world.”
-How does that work?
-Does it mean when disaster strikes, I grit my teeth, take a deep breath, and pull myself up through self-discipline and think positive thoughts?
+How does taking heart work?
+Does it mean when disaster strikes, I grit my teeth, take a deep breath, and pull myself through it with self-discipline and positive thoughts?

 “I well remember them [my afflictions], and my soul is downcast within me.
 Yet this I call to mind and therefore I have hope: Because of the Lord’s great love we are not consumed, for His compassions never fail.
 They are new every morning; great is Your faithfulness.”
 Lam.
 3:20-23

-How do you communicate words of hope to your grandchildren in the face of tragedy and senseless violence?
-Share your thoughts so that other may benefit as well.
+In what ways do you communicate words of hope to your grandchildren in the wake of tragedy and hard times?
+Will you share your thoughts so that others may benefit from your wisdom?

 The larger the God we know, the larger will be our faith. -A. B. Simpson